laredoza/.NetScaffolder/README.md

 ### Simple, highly flexible scaffolding framework based on T4 Scripts

-The aim of this project will be to quickly generate a base project from a data model.
-The initial aim will be to generate a MVC project with datacontexts, ef entities (or nHibernate) & presentation layer.
-The next will be to generate a repository layer.
-These will then later be combined into a Domain Driven application.
+The aim of this project will be to quickly generate a base project from a data model by using easily extendable templates.

+Initially a datalayer will be created consisting of the following layers:
+- Datacontext ( Entity Framework 6.0 / Entity Framework Core / NHibernate)
+- Repository Layer
+- Entities
+- Dto
+- Application Service

 If for whatever reason you don't like our implementations of any of the layers it should be pretty easy to modify / create your own.